 - Between the United States and Europe, you can fly Finnair business class for 70,000 miles

 - Between the United States and South America, you can fly LATAM business class for 45,000 miles

 Those are just some of the great ways to redeem Mileage Plan miles, and as I’ll explain below, it doesn’t fully do justice to how much value you can potentially get with these miles.

 Tip: Take advantage of Alaska’s generous stopover policy

 One of my favorite aspects of Alaska Mileage Plan miles is that you’re allowed a stopover on a partner award ticket without paying additional miles.
 Since you’re allowed a stopover even on a one-way, this means you could have two stopovers on a roundtrip award.

 Nowadays most airline loyalty programs have eliminated free stopovers on award tickets, so this is something that really sets the program apart.
 The only exception is that stopovers aren’t allowed if your award is exclusively for travel within Asia.

-This is such an awesome and underrated benefit.
-While current travel restrictions make this complicated to maximize, the long-term potential here is huge:
+This is such an awesome and underrated benefit, as the potential here is huge: